bitaemi/rxjs-reactive-patterns/README.md

 The subject will contain internally a COLLECTION OF REGISTERED OBSERVERS.

-Whenever the SUBJECT has a change of internal state is going to notify the each OBSERVER from obeserverCollection, via ``notifyObservers``
+Whenever the SUBJECT has a change of internal state is going to notify each OBSERVER from obeserverCollection, via ``notifyObservers``

 Analogies:  Subject         <---------> hoverSelection